Skip to main content

 The "Conversion" Rule — High-Stakes Mop-Up

-Critical: Conversion seats are NOT advertised.
-They appear suddenly during Mop-up if fewer NRI students apply than expected.
+Critical: Conversion seats are usually not pre-advertised — they can surface during Mop-up/stray rounds if fewer NRI students apply than expected.
 You must be registered, eligible, and ready to deposit ₹2.05 Lakh + first-year tuition within 24-48 hours of allotment.

 If you have a low NEET score and a budget under ₹30 Lakhs to ₹40 Lakhs, your best route is an international MBBS.
 The choice of country is critical due to NMC FMGL Regulations and the new NExT exam.